Spinning® Program FAQ

 Pedaling backward is risky on a fixed gear bike.
 If riders try to quickly stop the flywheel while pedaling backward, the compressive forces on the knee joint can be sufficient enough to tear cartilage or the meniscus.
 Also, pedaling backward may hyperextend the legs, which could damage the ACL or other soft tissue of the knee joints.
 Aside from being risky, a further reason not to do it is that there is no physiological advantage to it.
 A study in the Strength and Conditioning Journal showed that muscle contribution and metabolic cost were the same for pedaling forward and backward.
 Lastly, this movement puts the bike at risk as well.
 Pedaling backward may eventually unscrew the pedals from the crank arm.

-Our Spinner Blade, NXT, NXT-SR, Pro, and eSpinner bikes have a max user weight of 350 lb. and the Spinner Aero, Edge, Sprint, PACE, FIT, and Sport have a max user weight of 250 lb.
-Product design testing includes a 4 Times Load Testing procedure, which means we take four times the maximum user weight and load it on different parts of the bike, such as the pedals, seat and handlebars, to ensure that the product will not fail.
-So although the max user weight is 350 lb for the Blade, NXT, NXT-SR, Pro, and eSpinner, we have actually loaded them with 1,400 lb.
-Similarly, the Spinner Aero, Edge, Sprint, PACE, FIT, and Sport have actually been loaded with 1,000 lb.
+Our Spinner V, Velo, Pro, Elite, NXT and eSpinner bikes have a max user weight of 350 lbs, while Spinner® FIT Sport have a max user weight of 250 lbs. product design testing includes a 4 Times Load Testing procedure, which means we take four times the maximum user weight and load it on different parts of the bike, such as the pedals, seat and handlebars, to ensure that the product will not fail.
+So although the max user weight is 350 lbs for the Spinner V, Velo, Pro, Elite, NXT and eSpinner, we have actually loaded them with 1,400 lbs.
+Similarly, the Spinner Fit and Sport have actually been loaded with 1,000 lbs.